 How modern relationship mapping works

-Once CRM adoption is solved, relationship intelligence can become automated.
-What this means is that executives, sales and business development teams can access relationship intelligence on-demand or they can have it delivered.
+With automated data entry, cleansing, and relationship mapping, executives, sales, marketing, and business development teams can all access the resulting relationship intelligence on-demand or they can have it delivered.

 Curious to see if Introhive can solve CRM adoption and automate relationship intelligence at your company?
 Just ask.
 We’re happy to show you around the software solution when you request a demo.